inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 However, if you want to influence our development you should join us on [Riot.im#inexor](https://riot.im/app/#/room/#inexor:matrix.org).
 For more ways to to talk with us check the [Contact](https://github.com/inexorgame/inexor-core/wiki/Contact)) page on the wiki.

-And of course we won't be too proud to rethink this list if you face us with a more thought-through and better developed alternative.
+And of course, we won't be too proud to rethink this list if you face us with a more thought-through and better-developed alternative.

 ## What have we changed already?